By the SEMA Washington, D.C., office

 While the race for president was decided early, other races remain uncalled, particularly for state offices.

-Control of the U.S. House of Representatives remains undetermined, with a number of congressional races still too close to call.
+While Republicans have gained control of the U.S. House of Representatives, a number of congressional races are still too close to call.
 In Maine's 2nd Congressional District, former race car driver Austin Theriault came up short in his bid to unseat Democratic incumbent Rep. Jared Golden.
 SEMA continues to monitor the remaining uncalled House races.

 Meanwhile, because state legislatures play a crucial role in regulating our industry, SEMA is closely monitoring the results in these races as well.